Frequently Asked Questions

 Does every child in the court system have an Advocate?

 No, not all children need an Advocate.
 Some children are able to move in with another family member, or require special care in a facility capable of providing the level of care that they require.
 Most children who have experienced abuse or neglect do need an Advocate.
 Fortunately, CASA is currently able to provide an Advocate to 100% of cases before the courts in Montgomery County.
 However, more than 6 children enter foster care in our county EACH WEEK.
 Our work continues, and we are in urgent need of new volunteers in order to continue to provide an Advocate for every single child in need.

 What does it take to be a volunteer CASA Advocate?

-You must be an adult who cares about the well being of children, who is interested in learning how to do basic investigations and is willing to speak up for a child in court.
+You must be an adult who cares about the well-being of children, who is interested in learning how to do basic investigations and is willing to amplify a child’s voice in court.
 After a background check, you will be given training and after you have been assigned a case, a CASA supervisor will work with you to support you and to guide you through the process.
-To find out more, call us at 936-441-KIDS (5437) ext.
-209 or email us at volunteer@CASASpeaks4Kids.com
+To find out more, call us at 936-441-5437 or email us at volunteer@CASASpeaks4Kids.com

 Where does CASA get the funding?